-Also true, Vrkshasana, Tree Pose, has always been a personal favorite Asana; simultaneously grounding into balance on one leg; opening the heart: aligning all major Chakras for a balanced center; and extending out and upward toward the sky - or holding one's hand at the heart; our human internal network's medium point between Heavens and Earth.
+Also true, Vrkshasana, Tree Pose, has always been a personal favorite Asana; simultaneously grounding into balance on one leg (IF that is available to you - if not, trees come in all different sorts of shapes); opening the heart: aligning all major energy centers (because the Crown is not a Chakra) for a balanced center line; and either extending out and upward toward the sky in prayer, doibg the sane with hands out at diagonals, or one's hands meeting at the heart; our human internal network's medium point between Heaven and Earth.

 Another reason it suits a company of mine is that I AM a tree-hugger, and I love when nature is rightfully associated with the divine.